Aritra1996/ucmpl/README.md

 ## 📞 Contact Information

-For questions about this website or UCMPL's services:
+For questions about this website or Plastik Global's services:

-- **Company**: Ultra Craft Molders Pvt.
-Ltd.
+- **Company**: Plastik Global.
 - **Location**: Haridwar, Uttarakhand, India
 - **Email**: info@ucmpl.com
 - **Website**: https://ucmpl.com

 ## 📄 License

-This website is created for UCMPL - Ultra Craft Molders Pvt.
-Ltd. All rights reserved.
+This website is created for Plastik Global.
+All rights reserved.

 ## 🚀 Deployment